-In popular calisthenic training philosophies it is a trend to train progressively by increasing difficulty level of an exercise while keeping the volume to a bare minimum and resting for long intervals to allow better performance and maximized results.
+In popular calisthenic training philosophies, it is a trend to train progressively by increasing difficulty level of an exercise while keeping the volume to a bare minimum and resting for long intervals to allow better performance and maximized results.
 People believe that this will increase their inherent strength to its maximum potential.

 It is a partially true belief and I have seen only a few calisthenic athletes getting real results with this approach.
-I see this as a fruitless method and it is my belief that results are related to the amount of work put in, over a long period of dedicated training regimen.
+I see this as a fruitless method and it is my belief that results are related to the amount of work put in, over a long period of a dedicated training regimen.

 I chose to train myself with the exact opposite philosophy which included doing hundreds of reps in every training session and thereby forcing the body to adapt and grow by continuous stress until failure.
 This method is often called High-Volume Workouts.

 While for many this approach is known to increase only endurance, for athletes like us and Lazar Novovic, Lord Vital, Zef Zakaveli, Hannibal for King, Matthew Schifferle etc. it has been a great technique to develop a ripped and strong physique that is muscular and athletic as well.
 Interesting, right?